The Dangers of Drinking During Pregnancy

 - Fetal alcohol syndrome (FAS) estimates range from two to seven births per 1,000 births.

-- Fetal alcohol spectrum disorder (FASD) means that the infant displays some symptoms of FAS but doesn’t having enough symptoms to be diagnosed with the disorder.
+- Fetal alcohol spectrum disorder (FASD) means that the infant displays some symptoms of FAS but doesn’t have enough symptoms to be diagnosed with the disorder.
 FASD is probably much more common and may range from 20 to 50 births per 1,000.

 - Despite these estimates, it is impossible to accurately estimate the prevalence of FASD due to numerous unreported cases.

 - The assessments of children at school age suggest an even higher estimate of FASD symptoms that may range from 2 percent to 5 percent of school-aged children.

 Alcohol Use in Pregnant Women

 Researchers and clinicians describe a teratogen as a substance that interrupts the process of normal development in the fetus during pregnancy.
 The developing fetus is sensitive to numerous teratogens, and varying exposures at specific levels of development can often affect different aspects of development.
 The development of the central nervous system in the fetus is extremely vulnerable to teratogens early in development.

 Alcohol is an identified teratogen because it is readily passed from the mother to the child if the mother drinks alcohol when she is pregnant.
 Although there are numerous conflicting reports regarding when a pregnant woman can or cannot use alcohol, the CDC recommends that pregnant women do not drink alcohol at all.